playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 Please refer to the [AsyncHttpClientConfig Documentation](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/DefaultAsyncHttpClientConfig.Builder.html) for more information.

-> *NOTE*: `allowPoolingConnection` and `allowSslConnectionPool` are combined in AsyncHttpClient 2.0 into a single `keepAlive` variable.
+> **Note:** `allowPoolingConnection` and `allowSslConnectionPool` are combined in AsyncHttpClient 2.0 into a single `keepAlive` variable.
 As such, `play.ws.ning.allowPoolingConnection` and `play.ws.ning.allowSslConnectionPool` are not valid and will throw an exception if configured.

 * `play.ws.ahc.keepAlive`
 * `play.ws.ahc.maxConnectionsPerHost`